guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_ic_upgrade.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
+title: "How to upgrade NGINX Ingress Controller with zero downtime in production"
+date: "2022-01-14"
-title = "How to upgrade NGINX Ingress Controller with zero downtime in production" date = "2022-01-14" description = "This blog post explains how to perform maintenance and upgrade of NGINX Ingress Controller with zero downtime in production." draft = false tags = [
+description: "This blog post explains how to perform maintenance and upgrade of NGINX Ingress Controller with zero downtime in production."
+draft: false
+tags: [
     "kubernetes",
     "aks",
     "k8s",